vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > For the Lord himself shall *descend from heaven with a shout*, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first.
 {% ct '1 Thessalonians 4:16' %}

-Contrary to the popular but unbiblical teaching of a secret rapture, Christ’s second coming will be anything but silent or secret.[^1] It will be, in fact, the most awe-inspiring, thunderous, and radiant event in Earth’s history—utterly impossible to miss.
+Contrary to the popular but unbiblical teaching of a secret rapture,[^1][^2] Christ’s second coming will be anything but silent or secret.
+It will be, in fact, the most awe-inspiring, thunderous, and radiant event in Earth’s history—utterly impossible to miss.

 [^1]: Proponents of the secret rapture theory believe the rapture will be followed by a seven-year tribulation, during which those who were not taken to heaven will have another opportunity to repent and be saved.
 But offering such a second chance makes God appear arbitrary and unfair, granting one group a new opportunity for salvation while denying it to others.
 Furthermore, the theory provides false security to those who wish to continue in sin, as they may presume they can repent during the tribulation.
 How devastating will it be when they realize there is no second chance and that they have squandered the only one they had?
+[^2]: {% rf 'Luke 17:34-36' false %} is often cited as biblical evidence of a secret rapture, yet the context shows that Jesus was referring to the judgments in the days of Noah and Lot {% rf 'Luke 17:26-29' %}.
+In each case, a few were “taken” to safety while the rest were “left” to be destroyed: Noah and his family escaped safely in the ark, while Lot and his daughters fled the doomed city.
+Jesus warned that the same pattern will be repeated at His coming {% rf 'Luke 17:30' %}: the saved will be gathered to meet Him in the air {% rf '1 Thessalonians 4:16-17' %}, while the lost will be destroyed by the brightness of His coming {% rf '2 Thessalonians 2:8' %}.

 ## What else will take place?

 > For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the *dead in Christ shall rise first*: then we which are alive and remain shall be *caught up together with them in the clouds, to meet the Lord in the air*: and so shall we ever be with the Lord.
 {% ct '1 Thessalonians 4:16-17' %}

-The Bible teaches that those who died in Christ will be resurrected and, together with those who are alive and prepared for His return, will be caught up to meet Him in the air.
-Because He will not touch the earth, His coming will not be an earthly appearance, but one in the sky—an important detail that helps us identify counterfeit Christs {% rf 'Matthew 24:4-5' %}.
+The Bible teaches that those who have died in Christ will be resurrected, and together with the living who are ready for His return, will be caught up to meet Him in the air to spend a [thousand years in heaven](/posts/prophecy/millennium.md).
+Because He remains in the air and does not touch the earth, His coming will not be an earthly appearance, but one in the sky—an important detail that helps us identify counterfeit christs {% rf 'Matthew 24:4-5' %}.
 Put simply, if anyone—even an angel—appears on the earth and claims to be Christ, we can be certain this is contrary to Scripture, for Paul plainly states that the redeemed will meet Jesus in the air, meaning He will remain in the clouds above the earth.

 ## What kind of bodies will the saved have?